A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Background

-Prior literacy assessments on data visualizations often rely on a task-based approach, or query a single data visualization type, or address specific audience groups.
-This is the case for recent assessments, such as a treemap literacy test\cite{firat2020} and a parallel coordinate plot literacy test\cite{elif2022}.
-Several studies focused on an educational context, such as the qualitatively derived principles for a visual literacy assessment in school settings \cite{callow2008}.
-In another study, it was inquired how expert audiences assessed their understanding of visualized scientific climate change information \cite{fischer2018}.
-Though such attempts were made, they implemented similar, one-dimensional assessment questions.
-And, as has been critically pointed out before, consideration of a general audience, which will inevitably involve people with different ability levels, is still in need of improvement in visualization research \cite{rogers2017, boerner2016, boerner2019}.
+Prior assessments related to visual data literacy often rely on task-based approaches, focus on a single data visualization type, or target specific audiences.
+Examples include treemap and parallel coordinate plot literacy tests~\cite{firat2023constructivism, firat2020, elif2022}.
+Several studies addressed educational contexts, such as qualitative principles for assessing visual literacy in schools~\cite{callow2008}, while others examine expert understanding of climate data visualizations~\cite{fischer2018}.
+Despite these efforts, the utilized measurement approaches remain largely one-dimensional.
+Moreover, as noted in prior critiques, general audiences with varying ability levels are still underrepresented in this line of research~\cite{rogers2017, boerner2016, boerner2019}.